1514777867/North-China-Rainfall-2023/README.md

 The moisture-tracking experiments were designed to quantify contributions from several terrestrial and oceanic source regions.

-The complete raw WRF output is very large, with a total volume of approximately 2.6 TB.
-Therefore, the full `wrfout` archive is not stored on GitHub or Zenodo.
-Instead, the processed datasets and source materials used directly in the manuscript analyses and figures are publicly archived on Zenodo.

 ## Plotting scripts

 The plotting/ directory contains the NCL scripts used to generate the manuscript figures.